mongodb-partners/Application_Modernization_with_AmazonFargate_MongoDBAtlas/README.md

-# App Modernization with AWS Fargate(EKS) and MongoDB Atlas
+# App Modernization with AWS Fargate(ECS) and MongoDB Atlas

 ## Introduction:
 This is a technical repo to demonstrate the application deployment using MongoDB Atlas and AWS Fargate.